 KLM Emotional Support Animal Policy

-An emotional support animal is a great way to support a mental health disorder and not let the condition prevent you from doing the things you love.
-Many people with an emotional support animal – or ESA – find the animal becomes their best friend and helps them cope with conditions such as depression or anxiety.
+An emotional support animal is a great way to support a mental health condition and not let the symptoms of your condition prevent you from doing the things you love.
+Many people with an emotional support animal (ESA) gain immense value from their companion animal, and ESAs have been shown to greatly help with conditions such as depression and anxiety.

 Are Emotional Support Animals Allowed on KLM Flights?

 KLM Royal Dutch Airlines is a famous airline that offers flights all around the world.
-Although it is the flag carrier of the Netherlands, KLM flights can be found in most major cities around the world.
-Choosing them can be a great way to ensure your safety and mental well-being while on a flight; however, you’ll need to determine which category your animal falls under first.
+Although it is the flag carrier of the Netherlands, KLM flights can be found in most major cities.

-Prior to 2021, KLM recognized emotional support animals (ESAs) and permitted them to fly free of charge.
-However, KLM’s policies have since changed, and ESAs are no longer recognized.
-Instead, emotional support animals must fly as pets unless they’re a trained service dog (SA).
+Before 2021, KLM recognized emotional support animals (ESAs) and permitted them to fly free of charge.
+However, KLM’s policies have since changed to align with the changes to the federal Air Carrier Access Act (ACAA) and ESAs are no longer recognized as a type of service animal.
+Instead, emotional support animals must fly as pets.
+The only animals allowed on a KLM flight that are not required to adhere to pet rules are trained serviced animals, specifically service dogs.

 • Emotional support animals (ESAs) are no longer recognized by KLM